falldamagestudio/UE4-GHA-BuildSystem/README.md

 **You can set up a replica of the build system by forking**.
 Fork it, do some setup work, and voila!
 You have a clone of the build system that you can experiment with.
 Develop in your fork, and send PRs upstream.

+See [UE4-GHA-Engine](https://github.com/falldamagestudio/UE4-GHA-Engine) and [UE4-GHA-Game](https://github.com/falldamagestudio/UE4-GHA-Game) for an engine/game combination that uses this to build itself via GitHub Actions.

 # Technology

 The game and the infrastructure are both kept in GitHub.